In the Pond

 In the Pond is a 1998 novel by Ha Jin.
-He has been praised for his works relating to Chinese life and culture.

 Overview

 The novel centers on the character Shao Bin, a Chinese man working at a fertilizer plant, and his struggle to obtain a decent apartment for his young family.
 Continually passed over by the plant's corrupt leaders, Bin decides to fight back against his communist superiors.
 Conflict ensues when Bin's struggle is met with counterattacks and opposition he could never have imagined.

-Themes
+Reception

-Focusing on the oppressive nature of post Mao-China, a communist society filled with a hierarchy of corruption, and ultimately in an antithetical fashion to Upton Sinclair's novel The Jungle, Ha Jin uses his literary work to convey a central political statement against the injustice of Chinese socialism.
-Jin stresses the themes of standing up for one's self and not letting the powerful and corrupt destroy one's dreams.
-The book also contains universal and humanitarian theme of lending a helping hand to aid one's fellow man.
+Phyllis Alesia Perry, writing for The Atlanta Journal-Constitution, found that despite this being Jin's first book, his "story-telling rarely missteps."